intel/mainline-tracking/Documentation/core-api/protection-keys.rst

 Kernel users intending to use PKS support should check (depend on) ARCH_HAS_SUPERVISOR_PKEYS and add their config to ARCH_ENABLE_SUPERVISOR_PKEYS to turn on this support within the core.
+See the test configuration option 'PKS_TEST' for an example.

         int pks_key_alloc(const char * const pkey_user);
         #define PAGE_KERNEL_PKEY(pkey)